Extradition

 For individuals who have faced criminal prosecution in a foreign jurisdiction, extradition can often be one of the most critical stages of their overall defense.
 Interpol Red Notices, which typically precede formal extradition procedures, are often just as significant in terms of how much a pending criminal case affects a person’s freedom.
 However, this is influenced by the crimes committed by the person who has been issued a Red Notice.

-When it’s in the client’s best interest, the Interpol-Stop team of qualified lawyers works in any country to challenge extradition at its source.
+When it’s in the client’s best interest, the Interpol-Stop team of qualified lawyers works in any country to challenge extradition requests at the source.
 We’re also ready to gather all necessary information, including the grounds on which the extradition was announced.
 This can be used to refute it before Interpol.
 Extradition specialists have significant experience in defending both requested individuals and foreign governments.

 Extradition based on Interpol’s red notice

-International manhunt is carried out through the National Central Bureau (hereafter referred to as the National Bureau) of Interpol and is conducted within the territory of each member state in accordance with international law standards, as well as the national laws of the member states.
+International manhunt is carried out through the National Central Bureau (hereafter referred to as the National Bureau) of Interpol and is conducted within the territory of each member state per international law standards, as well as the national laws of the member states.
 The National Bureau has the authority to issue 8 different types of notices, 7 of which are assigned a specific color based on their purpose:

 - Red Notice;